cse112-sp20/CartoGraphX-VS-Extension/README.md

 ``npm i``
 ``code .``

 Then, press F5 to open a new window with your extension loaded.
 Open one of your workspaces.
 Run the extension command by pressing the CGphX button on your status bar (bottom bar).

 ## Features

-Display current open file in editor and the number of lines in this file.
+To view the extension commands, press the CGphX button on your status bar (bottom bar).
+This will prompt a dropdown menu in your IDE providing you with the available commands.

+ChartGraphX provides commands to sign up/in/out of the service.
+When signed in, you have the ability to check user credentials, as well as running the displayCurrentWorkingFile() command.

 ## Requirements